-Enhance Your Impact by Forming Strategic Alliances, Collaborations and Mergers
+Enhance Your Impact by Forming Strategic Alliances, Collaborations and Mergers.

 Areas We Support

-Third Sector New England has experience supporting several types of organizational transitions:
+We have experience supporting several types of organizational transitions:

-- Staff transitions: We can help with growth scenario planning, policy/regulatory compliance, and the human aspect of reducing staff through lay-offs or closure
+- Staff transitions: We can help with growth scenario planning, policy/regulatory compliance, and the human aspect of reducing staff through layoffs or closure

 - Closing and divestiture: Closing or shifting some or all programmatic activities to another entity to continue the mission

 - Succession plans: Preparing for future transitions for all levels of staff and board

 - Short-term action plans: To get you moving on change strategies